Grace and Frankie, Silver Divorce, and (Special Guest and Pop Culture Wiz) Meghan’s Mom

 To discuss our helping with your situation, contact us today here.

-Meghan Freed, Kristen Marcroft, and Ann Newman serve as mediators and have supplemented their formal legal education with advanced training in mediation.
-They are all members of the Connecticut Council for Non-Adversarial Divorce.
+Freed Marcroft’s attorneys also serve as mediators and have supplemented their formal legal education with advanced training in mediation.